Kughanraj/kughanraj.github.io/_posts/2024-12-31-cyberx-writeup.md

 # Welcome to my Challenges Writeup for the CyberX CTF.

-I know it is a bit late but here is my writeup for the challenges
+I know it is a bit late but here is my writeup **for** the challenges

+You can find all the file for the challenges [here](https://github.com/CyberXUTM/CyberX-CTF-2024)
+>I have also put the download links in the challenges, for the challenges with pictures, it is before the challenges description

 ## Forensic
 Made quite alot of challenges in this cateogry since this is my **favourite** caterogy.